Voleisho/Games-similarity-search-engine/README.md

 This repository contains an innovative Games Similarity Search Engine, developed as part of a university project, to help gamers explore related titles from a digital marketplace for gamers.
 The project encompasses three main components:

 ## Web Scraping
-Leveraging web scraping techniques, the project gathers essential game information from the digital gaming marketplace.
-Collected data includes game titles, genres, descriptions, prices, and links.
+The Web Scraping component employs powerful web scraping techniques to collect essential game information from the digital gaming marketplace.
+The data gathered includes game titles, prices, genres, descriptions, and links.

+The provided code demonstrates the process of web scraping from a digital gaming marketplace.
+By utilizing libraries such as **requests**, **BeautifulSoup**, and **csv**, the code fetches data from multiple pages on the website.
+It iterates through a range of page numbers and extracts relevant information about games, such as their titles, prices, genres, and descriptions.

+The collected data is then saved to a CSV file named 'data.csv', which acts as a structured dataset containing the necessary information about the games available on the platform.

 ## Similarity Search Engine
 The Search Engine component is a key part of the project responsible for facilitating game recommendations and categorizing games based on user input.